imsdev/ims-java-springboot/ims-springboot-callout/README.md

 # IMS synchronous callout processing with Spring Boot

-In this example, we will demonstrate how to process a synchronous callout from IMS using IMS TM Resource Adapter and a message-driven bean (MDB) in Spring Boot with Tomcat embedded.
+In this example, we will demonstrate how to process a synchronous callout from IMS using the IMS TM Resource Adapter and a message-driven bean (MDB) in Spring Boot with Tomcat embedded.

 Spring Boot is a suite of pre-configured frameworks and technologies that make it easy to create a Spring web application that can be up and running on the Spring platform with little configuration.